Pickled walnuts: History

 The Compleat Housewife (London, 1727) gives a recipe for "Another Way to pickle Walnuts".
 They are first submerged in vinegar for around two months, then boiled in a solution of high-quality vinegar with flavourings: dill seeds, whole nutmeg, peppercorns, mace and ginger root.
-The walnuts and pickle boiling are poured into a crock until the mixture has cooled.
-The nuts are then transferred to a gallipot with a large clove-studded garlic clove, mustard seeds on top with spices, covered with vine leaves over which the pickling liquid is poured.
+The walnuts and pickle are poured boiling into a crock until the mixture has cooled.
+The nuts are then transferred to a gallipot containing a large clove-studded garlic clove as well as mustard seeds with spices, and covered with vine leaves over which the pickling liquid is poured.

 Pickled walnuts are still commonly eaten in England, particularly at Christmas served with an English blue cheese such as Stilton.
 They are also used in recipes, commonly cooked in beef dishes.

 References in fiction

 In Chapter 49 of his novel The Pickwick Papers, published in 1836, Charles Dickens writes:

 However, there he lay, and I have heard my uncle say, many a time, that the man said who picked him up that he was smiling as merrily as if he had tumbled out for a treat, and that after they had bled him, the first faint glimmerings of returning animation, were his jumping up in bed, bursting out into a loud laugh, kissing the young woman who held the basin, and demanding a mutton chop and a pickled walnut.
 He was very fond of pickled walnuts, gentlemen.
 He said he always found that, taken without vinegar, they relished the beer.